Walking Tours : Monthly & Quarterly

 The North Slope is a vibrant, historic neighborhood ready for you to uncover.
 Learn about Boston’s early free Black community, the neighborhood’s connections to the Underground Railroad, and the role its residents played in 19th century reform movements.
 Hear stories of adversity and triumph on Beacon Hill’s ever-changing North Slope.

-potential uneven surfaces and moderate inclines
+likely uneven surfaces and significant inclines

 This tour can be scheduled as a private tour with advance notice.
 Call 617.367.2345 or use our private tour webform to learn more.